 “Even our best students can only learn so much from the classroom; they must then test and further these lessons in the real world,” Victor Cha, vice dean of faculty and graduate affairs at the School of Foreign Service, is quoted as saying in the brief.
 “The opportunity to undertake internships, employment, or research is critical to their development as future leaders in a more globalized world community for generations forward.”

 An amicus or “friend of the court” brief is a legal document filed in a lawsuit by individuals or groups with a strong interest in the subject matter but who are not parties in the case.
+Georgetown also joined the Presidents’ Alliance and NAFSA amicus brief in the U.S. District Court challenge in 2019.

-“In an increasingly competitive global higher education landscape, OPT is a signature strength of the United States,” notes Thomas Banchoff, the university’s vice president for global engagement in the brief.
+“In an increasingly competitive global higher education landscape, OPT is a signature strength of the United States,” notes Thomas Banchoff, the university’s vice president for global engagement, in the brief.
 “The opportunity to combine formal education with work experience is a magnet for talented students from abroad.”